php-censor/php-censor/docs/en/updating.md

 1. Go to your PHP Censor root folder in a Terminal.
 2. Pull the latest code.
 This would look like this: `git pull`
-3. Update the PHP Censor database: `./console phpci:update`
+3. Update the PHP Censor database: `./console php-censor:update`
 4. Update the composer and its packages: `composer self-update && composer update`
 5. Return to the PHP Censor admin screens and check your desired plugins are still installed correctly.
 7. Run a build to make sure everything is working as expected.